Feeling 'dope sick' from cocaine use

 You compared the way you're feeling with being "dope sick."
 When using heroin, a common side effect of the high is nausea.
 Is this what you mean?
 Cocaine use is associated with a variety of gastrointestinal conditions, some of which can be quite serious.
 It's also common to have chronic nasal irritation from snorting or bronchial discomfort from smoking.
 Since you've been injecting the drug, muscle tension and other symptoms from the way the coke affects your central nervous system and vital organs may be making you feel sick.

 It certainly seems possible that your body could be reacting negatively to your prolonged use, in general, and also perhaps as withdrawal symptoms.
 Taking care of your body is important, and perhaps your drug use has reached a point where you are no longer keeping up with your medical needs.
 It may be time to take a look at your drug use and how it's affecting your body, emotional state, behavior, and relationships.
 If you decide you'd like help with this, lots of resources are available to you.
-Columbia students can make an appointment to speak with a health care provider at Medical Services online through Open Communicator, or by calling x4-2284.
-In addition, Columbia students can speak with professional counselors at Counseling and Psychological Services.
-There you can receive care, and also referrals to support groups, treatment centers, and 12-step groups in the area.
+Columbia students can make an appointment to speak with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
+In addition, Columbia students can speak with professional counselors at Counseling and Psychological Service (Morningside) or the Mental Health Service (CUMC).
+There you can receive care, and also referrals to support groups, treatment centers, and twelve step groups in the area.
 Outside of Columbia, try: